syntaxnoodle16/.github/profile/README.md

 ## Introduction

-Hello, I am Sofy.
+Hello, I am Noodle.
 I do some random projects from time to time, and I am sometimes all over the place since I try and do everything all at once.
 But I do aim to improve this habit and get my mind straight on one goal at a time.

 ---